michelaburns/-ocial/README.md

   * VeChain ($VET)
   * XRP ($XRP)

+## Files
+* cryptocurrency_data: CSV files containing daily market data from 01-01-2021 to 04-30-2021 (inclusive) from Investing.com for all of the 21 cryptocurrencies
+* twitter_clean: CSV files containing cleaned daily Twitter activity from 01-01-2021 to 04-30-2021 (inclusive) for all of the 21 cryptocurrencies
+* combine_data:

 ## Data
 * **combined_crypto**: Cryptocurrency market data from 01-01-21 to 04-30-21 (inclusive) for all of the 21 cryptocurrencies
   * date